Home

 Pleasure is comprised – and embraces – the merging of all emotions, intuition, imagination, and desire.
 With their help, it becomes an excitingly dynamic vector, opening – for the one experiencing pleasure – the vastness of the horizon, enabling one to embrace the sensation of one’s own existence.

-This is a sensation that allows one control over it.
-One governs it according to one’s own will and aspirations, out of happiness and the soaring vision of free choice made tangibly real.
+This is a sensation that allows one to exercise control over it.
+One governs it according to one's own will and aspirations, out of happiness and the soaring vision of free choice made tangibly real.

 Duty